Biden administration to lift pandemic border restrictions

 “There is no evidence that noncitizens who lack documentation are more likely to transmit covid than are residents, citizens, or tourists entering the country,” they wrote.
 “Asylum seekers represent a small fraction of the travelers who cross the border; in the same period in which 1 million asylum seekers were expelled, nearly 100 million other travelers were admitted at U.S. land borders.”

-Democratic leaders such as Senate Majority Leader Charles E. Schumer of New York and Sen. Robert Menendez of New Jersey have been urging the Biden administration to end the program, citing the dangers migrants face.
+Democratic leaders such as Senate Majority Leader Charles E. Schumer (N.Y.) and Sen. Robert Menendez (N.J.) have been urging the Biden administration to end the program, citing the dangers migrants face.
 Rep. Raul Ruiz (D-Calif.), a medical doctor and chair of the congressional Hispanic Caucus, said low transmission rates, quarantine programs and vaccines make the end an imperative.
 “Enough is enough,” he said this week.

-But others have been raising alarms, mainly Republicans but also some prominent Democrats, such as Sen. Joe Manchin III of West Virginia and Sens.
-Kyrsten Sinema and Mark Kelly of the border state of Arizona, who fear the administration is unprepared for an even larger influx at the southwest border.
+But others have been raising alarms, mainly Republicans but also some prominent Democrats, such as Sen. Joe Manchin III (W.Va.) and Sens.
+Kyrsten Sinema and Mark Kelly of the border state of Arizona who fear the administration is unprepared for an even larger influx at the southwest border.

-Manchin wrote to Centers for Disease Control and Prevention director Rochelle Walensky on Tuesday urging her to keep the order in place, warning of rising border crossings and increasing covid-19 cases in parts of Europe and Asia.
+Manchin wrote to CDC Director Rochelle Walensky on Tuesday urging her to keep the order in place, warning of rising border crossings and increasing covid-19 cases in parts of Europe and Asia.
 “Now is not the time to throw caution to the wind,” he wrote.

 The Biden administration has also been facing legal pressure to end Title 42.